Components of an Effective Appointment

 Once students have declared majors there are still plenty of decisions to be made.
 Are there elective courses to choose?
 Is there a progression of courses that is either necessary or ideal?
 Are there co-curricular programs that go well with a major?
 Are there research opportunities, honors programs, or even "non-course-based" readings that might be valuable?
 Might there be a minor or concentration that fits well with the major and the student’s interests?
 How might study abroad fit in the major?
 These and other such questions are worth considering when major advisors meet with their declared advisees.

-• 5.
-Take an overview look at all remaining requirements as they fit within the coming semesters
+5. Map all remaining requirements to see how they fit in the coming semesters

 Spending a few minutes each semester looking at all remaining requirements and how they fit within the space available can help students make the best use of their college years.
 Literally listing out the remaining semesters and placing within each at least the area of the courses if not the courses themselves can be especially helpful.

-Sample: A review of GradTracker shows an advisee still needs 6 courses and a senior seminar to complete the major, two courses to complete the minor, an FSSR course, an FSLT course, and one Wellness course to graduate.
+Sample: A review of GradTracker shows an advisee still needs 6 courses and a senior seminar to complete the major, two courses to complete the minor, two foundational curriculum courses, and one Wellness 101 course to graduate.
 In addition, the student needs 16 units to graduate.
 Laying this all out (as below) allows the advisee a sense of what’s to come, and it shows the "open" space in the schedule, encouraging discussion about "best options" for course choices.
 Such a discussion might include the possibility of studying abroad (either during the school year or during the summer), pursuing an internship or research with a faculty member, open elective courses of particular value or interest, etc.

 Although students are often uncertain about their long-term professional plans, many already have a sense of the kind of life they’d like to live, the types of careers that interest them, and even the parts of country where they’d like to live.
 A conversation about how choices made during college can help shape opportunities later (e.g., how an internship now might help secure a job in a chosen career area) can be helpful.
 Most of us work our ways along in life without a clear path or plan, encountering many surprises along the way, so clearly the intent of this conversation is mostly just to help advisees keep in mind that choices do guide us in different directions, and that includes choices made during the college years.